antmicro/data-center-ddr4-tester-enclosure/README.md

 The remaining files are stored in the following directories:

 * `step` - contains the enclosure parts published as STEP files
+* `stl` - contains the enclosure parts for 3D printing in STL format
+* `dxf` - contains the production file for PMMA laser cutting
 * `img` - contains graphics for this README

 ## Key features